Guilded-NET/Guilded-NET.github.io/references/AbstractGuildedClient_GuildedEvents.md

-Use this if you need to support events that Guilded.NET does not.
+You can add more events to this dictionary if Guilded.NET does not support certain events.